Please note:

 Answered By: William Gee

 ECU's One Search is a quick way to check what is available in the ECU Libraries.
 For books, media, and other items, searching the Catalog of the combined holdings of the Joyner, Music, and Laupus Health Sciences libraries might be easier.
-For articles, you may also check the E-Journal/E-Book Portal or Citation Linker
+For journal and ebook titles, you may also check the Online Journals and eBooks tool or Citation Linker

 Interlibrary Loan -- Have items delivered to ECU.

-If the ECU Libraries do not have the item that you want, you may request the item through interlibrary loan using the ILLiad system.
+If the ECU Libraries do not have the item that you want available, you may request the item through the interlibrary loan service using the ILLiad system.
 For details, visit Joyner Library's Interlibrary Loan Borrowing webpage or contact Laupus Health Sciences Library's Interlibrary Loan staff.
-Electronic delivery of articles and chapters often comes within a few days, but can on occasion take much longer; delivery of books, DVDs, CDs, and other physical items usually take about a week, but may also take longer depending on how difficult it is to borrow it
+Electronic delivery of articles and chapters often comes within a few days, but can on occasion take longer; delivery of books, DVDs, CDs, and other physical items usually take about a week, but may also take longer depending on how difficult it is to borrow it

 Cooperative Borrowing -- Travel to other libraries and borrow directly from them.

-ECU students, faculty, and staff who live away from the ECU campus, will be traveling within North Carolina, or need an item quickly may borrow directly from libraries with which ECU has agreements.
-If you would like a library added to the list, please email Joyner Library Circulation and we will attempt to negotiate an agreement.
+ECU students, faculty, and staff who live away from the ECU campus, will be traveling within North Carolina, or need an item quickly may borrow directly from libraries with which ECU has direct lending agreements.
+If you would like us to consider adding a library to our list, please email Joyner Library Circulation and we will attempt to negotiate an agreement with that library.

-To see want other libraries own, search WorldCat or the library's individual catalogs.
+To see want other libraries own, search WorldCat or the library's individual library catalogs.

 You will need to register at that library's Circulation desk by showing your ECU 1 Card or ECU distance education ID card.
 If you do not have an ECU ID card or if a library questions it, please ask that library to contact the Joyner Library Circulation desk to verify your enrollment by calling 252-328-6518 or the Laupus Health Sciences Library Circulation Desk by calling 252-744-2219.